allisonbohannon/phase-3-sinatra-react-project/README.md

 ## Running the project locally
 This project will need to be run in tandem with a frontend interface  found in https://github.com/allisonbohannon/Flatiron_phase_3_project_frontend

+You will need to run the following tasks in your terminal to run the program:

+bundle install

+bundle exec db:migrate

+**Optional: bundle exec db:seed

 bundle exec rake server

 ## Technologies Used
 Ruby
 Sinatra
 ##